paulh002/Lvgl-8.4-Wayland-test/README.md

 1) define lv_malloc and lv_free these are named differently in lvgl 8.4
 2) Added wayland.h include file to ssm.c
 3) Settings in lv_conf.h and lv_driver_conf.h
+4) Add keyboard_group group to wayland create window.
+This is necessary for v8 keyboard support.

 The resolution is set to 800x480 color depth is 32.
 Memory management is set to custom (normal linux malloc)